katiana22/surrogate-overparameterization/README.md

 ## General info

-This Git repository contains codes for new developments and comparison of manifold-PCE and DeepONet.
+This Git repository contains codes for the new developments and comparisons of manifold-PCE with DeepONet for the construction of surrogate models in nonlinear PDE problems.

 ## Methods